- INTERPOL Kiev

 4 November 1992

-- Creation and implementation of national policy on protecting basic rights and freedom;
+- Create and implement national policy to protect basic rights and freedom;

 - Maintain law and order;